 Third, almost all highly successful projects from a client perspective have a sense that the project value ultimately seemed like more than the cost incurred.
 Again, this may be from intangibles such as increased productivity, more efficient energy or consumption levels, higher than anticipated yields, or higher employee morale from the space design.
 Always remember that the initial cost of design and construction often are minor percentages of a project lifetime and often contribute to making the follow-up costs more efficient both from a capital as well as timeline perspective.
 Make it a major point to look at the project history of the firm in determining the ability to seek value oriented design prior to selection.

 Fourth, meet with the design team (normally an interview) with the primary focus of determining how they would work with you.
 Ascertain leadership styles at the Project Manager and Design Leader(s) positions.
 Make certain that there is a direct relationship to senior level owners of the firm when difficulties and disagreement arise (and they always do).
-Be instinctive in your personal judgements of the design team during any interview process, if uncertain, follow up with another interview with the same or smaller team to address concerns or questions you may have.
+Be instinctive in your personal judgments of the design team during any interview process, if uncertain, follow up with another interview with the same or smaller team to address concerns or questions you may have.

 Fifth, whether a firm is large, medium or small, it is the designated team that determines the ability to deliver on time and on budget.
 “A” teams from any size firm tend to be similar in capabilities so it is important to dig deep into references who have worked with the individuals to evaluate varying skills including designing optimally to budget and schedule compliance.
 Carefully assess a firm’s design quality management approach as well to assure a final constructed result.
 I have always felt that the stronger the project management and design leadership, the better the cost management and schedule outcome.
 Clients should focus on these individuals to feel comfortable about the promises made during the selection process.